Speckled Snake

-Speckled Snake was a chief of the Muscogee, later known as the Creeks, who spoke to the Muscogee people who were considering the advice of Andrew Jackson to move beyond the Mississippi in 1829.
-He was against the idea.

-Upon hearing Pres.
-Andrew Jackson speech about Indian removal west of Mississippi, Speckled Snake made this speech, on June 20th that year to his "Brothers."
+Speckled Snake was a pseudonym for a purported Muscogee leader.
+A speech, likely written by Cherokee leader John Ridge, is attributed to Speckled Snake in 1829 and opposed Indian Removal proposed by Andrew Jackson.

+Historiography

+While some sources treat Speckled Snake as a Muscogee warrior, historian Angie Debo argues that Speckled Snake was a pseudonym likely used by the influential Cherokee leader John Ridge.

+Speech

 "Brothers!
 We have heard the talk of our great father; it is very kind, he says he loves his red children.
 Brothers!
 I have listened to many talks from our great father.
 When he first came over the wide waters, he was but a little man, and wore a red coat.
 Our chiefs met him on the banks of the river Savannah, and smoked with him the pipe of peace.
 His legs were cramped by sitting long in his big boat, and he begged for a little land to light his fire on.
 He said he had come over the wide waters to teach Indians new things, and to make them happy.
 He said he loved his red brothers, which is very kind.
 The Muscogees gave the white man land, and kindled him a fire, that he might warm himself; and when his enemies, the pale faces of the south, made war on him, their young men drew the tomahawk, and protected his head from the scalping knife."